bdorney/CMS_GEM_Analysis_Framework/README.txt

                 scripts/runMode_Grid.sh

             is for running the framework the lxplus batch submission system using the scheduler bsub.
-            However this script could be easily re-tooled for other computing systems/schedulers (e.g. condor at FNAL CAF).
+            This script will setup the run config file and launch one job for each input file in the data file directory below.
 The expected synatx is:

-                source runMode_Grid.sh <Data File Directory> <Config File - Analysis> <Config File - Mapping> <Queue Names>
+                source scripts/runMode_Grid.sh <Data File Directory> <Config File - Analysis> <Config File - Mapping> <Queue Names>

-            Where: "Data File Directory" is the PFP where the input data files to be analyzed are located, "Config File - Analysis" is the PFN of the input analysis config file, "Config File - Mapping" is the input mapping config file, and "Queue Names" are the requested submission queue on the lxplus batch submmission system.
+            Where: "Data File Directory" is the physical file path (PFP) where the input data files to be analyzed are located, "Config File - Analysis" is the PFN of the input analysis config file, "Config File - Mapping" is the input mapping config file, and "Queue Names" are the requested submission queue on the lxplus batch submmission system.
 The available queues on lxplus are {8nm, 1nh, 8nh, 1nd} for 8 natural minutes, 1 natural hour, 8 natural hours, and 1 natural day, respectively.
-Note on lxplus "natural time" (e.g. 8 natural minutes) is the time on the wall clock that your job is allocated.
-This is not the CPU time that will spent processing your job.
-Keep this in mind, natural time != cpu time (generally natural time is longer).

-            Calling this script will create: 1) a run config file (described in Section 4.e.iii.V) for each input data file found in the "Data File Directory;"

-            More coming "soon"
+            Additionally for each job a run config file (described in Section 4.e.iii.V), named config/configRun_RunNoX.cfg where X is the job number, will be created.
+One script per job, named scripts/submitFrameworkJob_RunNoX.sh, will created; this script will be what the job executes when it runs.
+Three directories will also be created, if they do not already exist, called $GEM_BASE/stderr,
+            $GEM_BASE/stdlog, and $GEM_BASE/stdout.
+Each of these directories will respectively store the stderr (stderr/frameworkErr_RunNoX.txt), stdlog (stdlog/frameworkLog_RunNoX.txt), and stdout
+            (stdout/frameworkOut_RunNoX.txt) files produced for each job.
+The stderr file for a job should be checked if a job fails to produce an output TFile.
+The stdlog file for a job shows any output to terminal that would be created if the executable was run locally.
+The stdout file shows a summary of the job prepared by the scheduler showing time taken, memory usage, and stderr file for the job.

+            After scripts/runMode_Grid.sh has submitted all your jobs it will dump some useful information for how to check running jobs and kill running jobs if necessary.
+The scripts/runMode_Grid.sh will also show how to add all output TFiles together from command line using the "hadd" command.
+After you have added all TFiles together you should run the framework over this summary TFile in re-run mode to perform the fitting and uniformity analysis.

+            After you have had a chance to investigate the created run config files, submission scripts, stderr, stdlog, and stdout files you can safely remove them by calling:

+                source scripts/cleanGridFiles.sh

+            Eample:

+                source scripts/runMode_Grid.sh $DATA_QC5/GE11-VII-L-CERN-0001 config/configAnalysis.cfg config/Mapping_GE11-VII-L.cfg 1nh
+                cd $DATA_QC5/GE11-VII-L-CERN-0001
+                hadd summaryFile_Ana.root *Ana.root
+                cd $GEM_BASE
+                source scripts/cleanGridFiles.sh
+                source scripts/runMode_Rerun.sh GE11-VII-L-CERN-0001 $DATA_QC5/GE11-VII-L-CERN-0001 config/configAnalysis.cfg config/Mapping_GE11-VII-L.cfg

+            NOTE: Modications to config/configRun_Template_Grid.cfg may lead to undefined behavior or failures;
+            it is recommended to not modify the template config file.

             # 3.a.ii Helper Script - Run Mode: Rerun
             # --------------------------------------------------------

-            Calling:
+            The script:

+                scripts/runMode_Rerun.sh

+            is for running the framework over a previously produced framework output TFile.
+This script will setup the run config file to re-run over each input file found in the data file directory below.
+            One output TFile will be produced for each input file.
+The expected synatx is:

-                source runMode_Rerun.sh <Detector Name> <Data File Directory> <Config File - Analysis> <Config File - Mapping>
+                source scripts/runMode_Rerun.sh <Detector Name> <Data File Directory> <Config File - Analysis> <Config File - Mapping>

-            More coming "soon"
+            Where: "Detector Name" is the detector serial number; and "Data File Directory," "Config File - Analysis," and "Config File - Mapping" are as described in Section 3.a.i.

+            After calling this script it is recommended to cross-check the created config/configRun.cfg file before executing the framework.
+This will let you ensure the correct set of input files will be re-analyzed.

+            Example:

+                source scripts/runMode_Rerun.sh GE11-VII-L-CERN-0001 $DATA_QC5/GE11-VII-L-CERN-0001 config/configAnalysis.cfg config/Mapping_GE11-VII-L.cfg
+                ./analyzeUniformity config/configRun.cfg true

+            NOTE: Modications to config/configRun_Template_Rerun.cfg may lead to undefined behavior or failures;
+            it is recommended to not modify the template config file.

             # 3.a.iii Helper Script - Run Mode: Series
             # --------------------------------------------------------

-            Calling:
+            The script:

+                scripts/configRun_Template_Series.cfg

+            is for running the framework over a set of input files in series, i.e. one after the other, and creating a single output TFile.
+The expected syntax is:

                             source runMode_Series.sh <Detector Name> <Data File Directory> <Config File - Analysis> <Config File - Mapping> <Output Data Filename>

-            More coming "soon"
+            Where: "Detector Name," "Data File Directory," "Config File - Analysis," and "Config File - Mapping" are as described in Sections 3.a.i and 3.a.ii; and "Output Data Filename" is the desired name of the output TFile to be created.

+            After calling this script it is recommended to cross-check the created config/configRun.cfg file before executing the framework.
+This will let you ensure the correct set of input files will be analyzed.

+            Example:

+                source runMode_Series.sh GE11-VII-L-CERN-0001 $DATA_QC5/GE11-VII-L-CERN-0001 config/configAnalysis.cfg config/Mapping_GE11-VII-L.cfg GE11-VII-L-CERN-0001_FrameworkAna.root
+                ./analyzeUniformity config/configRun.cfg true

+            NOTE: Modications to config/configRun_Template_Series.cfg may lead to undefined behavior or failures;
+            it is recommended to not modify the template config file.

 # 4. Documentation
 # ========================================================